Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Introduction

 In our proposed technique, which we refer to as \textit{tiled M0}, we combine M0 with a locality approximation that exploits the repeating structure of tiled Ans\"atze.
-The approximation is similar to the tensor product approach suggested for REM in Ref.~\citenum{rem}, and it allows us to reduce the exponential scaling in the QPU processing time required for the noise characterization to a constant independent of the system size.
-The reduction is achieved by approximating the full-system assignment matrix through a number of smaller matrices, one for each tile in the Ansatz.
-Crucially, in tiled Ans\"atze, where an increase of layers leads to convergence to the exact solution\cite{tups, evangelista2019exact}, tiled M0 also works independently of the layer depth.
-The downside to the locality approximation in tiled M0 is that it partially neglects correlated noise, but we do not find this to be a significant issue (see Sec. \ref{results}).
+The approximation is similar to the tensor product approach suggested for REM in Ref.~\citenum{rem}, and it results in an exponential reduction in the QPU noise characterization cost compared to M0.
+The reduction is achieved by approximating the full-system confusion matrix through a number of smaller matrices - one for each tile in the Ansatz - and, in particular, it is the number of distinct noise characterization circuits which need to be executed that are reduced.
+The assumption is that correlated noise between qubits that share a tile in the Ansatz will be more dominant for QPUs with static layouts, similar to the idea of qubit neighborhoods in Ref.~\citenum{geller2021toward}.

 We show the performance of tiled M0 for ground state energy calculations with the tUPS Ansatz on different molecules in quantum experiments using IBM quantum computers and in noisy simulations.
 We look at LiH and \ce{H2} with $(2,2)$ active spaces and up to four layers in the tUPS Ansatz, butadiene and \ce{H2O} with $(4,4)$ active spaces and one layer in the Ansatz, and benzene with a $(6,6)$ active space and one layer in the Ansatz.